meetoseh/backend/docs/redis/keys.md

   - `failure_callback (dict)`: the job callback (name, kwargs) to call once all destinations have not succeeded.
-This is called if the target is unreachable, e.g., no destinations are selected, or we found destinations but all attempts have either been abandoned or failed permanently.
+This is called if the target is unreachable, e.g., no destinations are selected, or we found destinations but all attempts have either been abandoned or failed permanently, or because the event parameters don't match the event parameter schema on the corresponding touch point at the time we went to send the touch.
   - `queued_at (float)`: when this was added to the send queue in seconds since the unix epoch